maximeroycrim/decision-support-tool/README.md

 # Decision Support Tool

-1. Install `pre-commit`
+1. Install `pre-commit` tool to simplify commit review tasks

     ```
     pip install pre-commit
     pre-commit install
     ```

+2. In JupyterHub, edit the `decision-support-tool.ipynb`file as you wish

-2. Edit `CHANGELOG.md` accordingly
+3. Edit `CHANGELOG.md` accordingly to indicate what you've changed

-3. Add changes to git staging env
+4. Add changes to git staging env

     ```
     git add -A
     ```

-3. Commit changes
+5. Commit changes

     ```
     git commit -m "changed something in the notebook"